bvasherchan/Biva_Portfolio/README.md

 This repository is my complete implementation for MSBA Algorithm For Business Decisions Class Project.

-In this project I used ```Penalized Regression and Topic models``` to find the predictors that have significant influence on the concession sales and suggest ways in which MovieMagic can increase the spending on concessions.
+In this project I used ```Penalized Regression and Topic models``` to analyze what factors drive the concession sales and suggest ways in which MovieMagic can increase the spending on concessions.

 Below are the materials from this course.
 1. [Posit Cloud](https://posit.cloud/spaces/437482/content/6879542)